sailing-pmls/pmls.readthedocs.io/docs/quickstart.rst

 ::
   python petuum.py display_topics

-If you seek further deployment or prefer a more detailed hands-on experience, please refer to the [[full installation guide|Installation]] or the [[manual|Home]].
+If you seek further deployment or prefer a more detailed hands-on experience, please refer to the full installation guide or the manual.
-Also check out [Poseiden](https://github.com/petuum/poseidon/wiki#quick-start), the multi-GPU distributed deep learning framework of Petuum.
+Also check out `Poseiden <https://github.com/petuum/poseidon/wiki#quick-start>`, the multi-GPU distributed deep learning framework of Petuum.